open-company/developer-onboarding/README.md

 ## System Architecture

 OpenCompany uses a distributed microservices architecture.
 Many services provide access to themselves via HTTPS and/or WSS APIs.
-Others provide their services through the SOS queuing service.
+Others provide their services through the SQS queuing service.
 A key linchpin is JWToken authentication tokens which are used to provide cross-service authentication and user state.
 A typical use of the service is through the OpenCompany web client.